Dr. Elizabeth Gilchrist Tolliver

 - Counseling, Assistant Professor

-Counseling theory, skills & techniques, school counseling specific courses, substance dependence, multicultural & diversity counseling, as well as grief and loss counseling.
+Administration and organization of school counseling programs, Issues in elementary and middle school, Counseling ethics, Counseling theory, skills & techniques, substance use and dependance, multicultural & diversity counseling, as well as grief and loss counseling.

 Awards and Honors